CU-CSCI3308-Fall2025/group-project-feixxx-jellyfish/ReadMe.md

 ### Running tests locally (without Docker)

-1. Install dependencies
+1. Install dependencies (npm install)
-2. Run the test suite
+2. Run the test suite (npm test)

 ### Running tests with Docker

-If you prefer to run everything inside the container:
-1. docker-compose run --rm backend npm test
+The `web` service in `docker-compose.yml` is configured to run `npm start`, so to run tests inside the container you need to override the command: docker-compose run --rm web npm test

+This will:
+- Build the `web` service container if needed
+- Mount your project source
+- Use the same environment variables
+- Run Mocha inside the container
+- Exit when done

 ## Link to deployed app